 - Insulin resistance – With insulin resistance, the body cells don’t respond to insulin effectively.
 Due to this, glucose can’t move to cells and starts building up in the blood.

 - Sedentary lifestyle – Inactive lifestyle without enough exercise leads to weight gain and health risks like diabetes, high blood pressure, and heart disease.

-- Age – The possibility of getting diagnosed with diabetes increases with age, mainly after 45 years.
+- Age – As age increases the risk of diabetes increases.
+It is mainly common after 45 years.

-- Ethnic background – The ethnic groups like Hispanic/Latino Americans, Asian-Americans, Pacific Islanders are more prone to diabetes.
+- Ethnic background – Ethnic groups like Hispanic/Latino Americans, Asian-Americans, and Pacific Islanders are more prone to diabetes.

-Consistent high blood glucose levels lead to serious complications like:
+Consistent high blood glucose levels can lead to serious complications like:

 - Cardiovascular (heart) disease – Diabetes affects the heart vessels and can cause serious complications like coronary artery disease, stroke, and narrowing of arteries (atherosclerosis).

 - Neuropathy (nerve damage) – Very high blood glucose damages the nerves throughout the body and can lead to problems with digestion, amputations, and erectile dysfunction.
 Peripheral neuropathy (nerve damage in the extremities especially feet) can cause tingling, numbness, loss of feeling, burning, or pain.